 The first ingredient that caught my eye was kombucha.
 I found this to be a fascinating ingredient that you don’t find in most skincare products.
 Kombucha improves texture and clarifies as it illuminates the skin.
 It also improves fine lines and wrinkles.
-The toner also has an organic cactus elixir, an excellent vitamin E supplement for healing, moisturizing, and reviving the skin.
-Finally, I notice this product also includes witch hazel, which can help reduce acne.
+The toner also features an organic cactus elixir, an excellent vitamin E supplement for healing, moisturizing, and reviving the skin.
+Finally, I noticed that this product also includes witch hazel, which can help reduce acne.

 The Results: Smooth and hydrating

 When the toner first arrived, I was pleasantly surprised it was a solid formula.
 Looking back, I should’ve known—I mean, it is Milk Makeup, known for its stick formulations.
 Because the toner was a solid formula, I had doubts about its efficacy.
 I am happy to report I was wrong.
 The toner sat on my skin beautifully.
 After a few days, I began to notice my skin looked a lot smoother.
 The positive changes in my skin set the perfect foundation for the rest of my skincare.
 As I continued to use the toner as part of my day and night routine, my results only amplified.
 My skin began to appear more even, with the appearance of my acne scars reduced.

 I had doubts about its efficacy.
 I am happy to report I was wrong.

 The Value: Reasonably priced